Scille/parsec-cloud.old-wiki/Parsec-metadata-server-installation-guide.md

 source ./venv/bin/activate
 ```

-If the postgresql database is new (or if it's the first time parsec runs), database tables need be created:
+If the postgresql database is new (or if it's the first time parsec runs), database tables need be created.
+This can also be run ofter a parsec backend update.

 ```shell
 # Create parsec database tables